 Study of the Puerto Rico Insurance Code.
-The parts of the insurance contractare studied the duties towardsthe insured obligations and the differentkinds if insuranceand financing.
+The parts of the insurance contractare studied the duties insured towardsthe obligations and differentkinds if insuranceand financing.
 The duties and functions of the Insurance Commissioner Office are also covered.

 Pre-requisites: Obligations and Contracts.